Carthusians: Carthusians in Britain

 There were ten Carthusian monasteries in Britain before the Reformation, with one in Scotland and nine in England.
 The first was founded by Henry II of England in 1181 at Witham Friary, Somerset as penance for the murder of Thomas Becket.
 Hugh of Lincoln was its first prior.
 The third Charterhouse built in Britain was Beauvale Priory, remains of which can still be seen in Beauvale, Greasley, Nottinghamshire.

 The Carthusians, as with all Catholic religious orders, were variously persecuted and banned during the Reformation.
 The abolition of their priories, which were sources of charity in England, particularly reduced their numbers.
 This was followed by the French Revolution which had a similar effect in France.

-A few fragments remain of the Charterhouse in Coventry, mostly dating from the 15th century, and consisting of a sandstone building that was probably the prior's house.
-The area, about a mile from the centre of the city, is a conservation area, but the buildings are in use as part of a local college.
+The Charterhouse, Coventry has been conserved and was opened to the public in April 2023.
+The area, about a mile from the centre of the city, is a conservation area, and the buildings had been in use as part of a local college.
 Inside the building is a medieval wall painting, alongside many carvings and wooden beams.
-Nearby is the river Sherbourne that runs underneath the centre of the city.
+Nearby is the river Sherbourne which runs underneath the centre of the city.

 The best preserved remains of a medieval Charterhouse in the UK are at Mount Grace Priory near Osmotherley, North Yorkshire.
-One of the cells has been reconstructed to illustrate how different the lay-out is from monasteries of most other Christian orders, which are normally designed with communal living in mind.
+One of the cells has been reconstructed to illustrate how different the layout is from monasteries of most other Christian orders, which are normally designed with communal living in mind.

 The London Charterhouse gave its name to Charterhouse Square and several streets in the City of London, as well as to the Charterhouse School which used part of its site before moving out to Godalming, Surrey.

-Nothing remains at Hull or Sheen, although Hull Charterhouse is an alms house which shared the site of the monastery.
+Nothing remains at Hull or Sheen, although Hull Charterhouse is an almshouse that shared the site of the monastery.
 Axholme, Hinton, and Witham have slight remains.

 Perth Charterhouse, the single Carthusian Priory founded in Scotland during the Middle Ages, was located in Perth.
 It stood just west of the medieval town and was founded by James I (1406–1437) in the early 15th century.
 James I and Joan Beaufort, Queen of Scots (died 1445) were both buried in the priory church, as was Queen Margaret Tudor (died 1541), widow of James IV of Scotland.
-The Priory, said to have been a building of 'wondrous cost and greatness' was sacked during the Scottish Reformation in 1559, and swiftly fell into decay.
+The Priory, said to have been a building of "wondrous cost and greatness", was sacked during the Scottish Reformation in 1559, and swiftly fell into decay.
 No remains survive above ground, though a Victorian monument marks the site.
 The Perth names Charterhouse Lane and Pomarium Flats (built on the site of the Priory's orchard) recall its existence.